Mohakgarg08/ICD20/README.md

     else:
       print("Invalid Input Please Try Again")
 ```
   This snippet of code is asking the user to enter what they want to do basic calculation or mathematical operation.
 After, the program will jump to the function coreesponding to their input.

+##### Area
 ```python
 # This function is for solving the area
 def area():